unboundsecurity/casp-express-deploy/casp-docker/README.md

        - Install Docker Desktop (community edition) v2.1.0.5 or newer.
 Follow the instructions to [install Docker Desktop](https://docs.docker.com/compose/install/).

 1. Download or clone this repository from the [main page](https://github.com/unbound-tech/CASP-Express-Deploy) or click [here](https://github.com/unbound-tech/CASP-Express-Deploy/archive/master.zip).
-1. The downloaded repository file should be uncompressed and placed on the device where you will run Docker.
-The download contains a folder called *casp-docker*.
-You must start Docker from this folder.
+1. If you downloaded a compressed (*.zip*) file, uncompress it.
-1. Open a terminal and navigate to the `casp-docker` folder.
+1. The download contains a folder called *casp-docker*.
+Open a terminal and navigate to the `casp-docker` folder.

+    **Note: All subsequent commands are run from a terminal from this directory.**
+1. Start Docker.
 1. Create a file called *.env* in the same folder as the repository.
 The *.env* file holds your access tokens (see [Prerequisites](#Prerequisites)).

    Note: The file must not have any prefix, i.e. the file name must be *.env*.
 If you are on Windows and it doesn't let you create a file with this name, use *.env.* (with a period at the end) for the name, then click OK twice, and it will create the *.env* file.